-Built in the late 1400s, there are over 300 shells on the walls.
-They represent the order of Santiago but nowadays could fool someone who hasn’t looked at a map into thinking that the ocean is nearby.
+Built in the late 1400s, there are over 300 shells on Casa de las Conchas’ walls.
+They represent the order of Santiago.
+But nowadays, they could fool someone who hasn’t looked at a map into thinking that the ocean is nearby.

 The Casa de las Conchas is currently a public library.
-Unfortunately, there are two large steps leading into the library, so it isn’t accessible for wheelchair users.
+Unfortunately, there are two large steps leading into it, so the building isn’t accessible for wheelchair users.

-The Salamanca Cathedral is a beauty to look at as it is two cathedrals combined- the old and new cathedral.
+The Salamanca Cathedral is a beauty to look at because it’s two buildings combined—an old and a new cathedral.

-It’s also a bit intimidating for wheelchair accessibility since at first glance, the Salamanca Cathedral appears to be surrounded by steps.
+It’s also disheartening for wheelchair users since, at first glance, the Salamanca Cathedral appears to be surrounded by steps.

-In order for wheelchair users to access the Cathedral, you’ll need to have someone go up the steps to notify the staff manning the ticket booth.
-They’ll then open the accessible door for you around the side of the cathedral, which offers an accessible entrance.
+For wheelchair users to access the cathedral, someone must go up the steps to notify the staff at the ticket booth.
+They’ll then open the door around the side of the cathedral, which offers an accessible entrance.

-When facing the main entrance of the Cathedral, the accessible entrance is to the right side.
-Even so, you’ll still have to go up a small ledge to get to the sidewalk.
+When facing the main entrance of the cathedral, the accessible entrance is to the right side.
+Even so, you’ll still have to go up a small ledge to get to the sidewalk leading to that door.

-Once inside, the ground floor of the Salamanca Cathedral is wheelchair accessible.
-The entrance fee is waived for wheelchair users.
+Once inside, the ground floor of the Salamanca Cathedral is accessible.
+They waive the entrance fee for wheelchair users.

-Salamanca is first and foremost a city created for academia.
+Salamanca was a city created for academia.
 The University of Salamanca, founded in 1218, is the third oldest university in the western world.

-The university is still active today, with the streets of Salamanca being filled with students and tourists alike.
+The university is still active today, with Salamanca’s streets filled with both students and tourists.

-You’ll encounter a number of university buildings when exploring Salamanca.
-However, none is as famous as the massive building with the red doors at the corner of the Salamanca Cathedral and Plaza de Anaya.
+You’ll encounter many university buildings when exploring Salamanca.
+However, none are as famous as the massive building with red doors at the corner of the Salamanca Cathedral and Plaza de Anaya.

-While impressive, the main University of Salamanca entrance has steep steps, so wheelchair users will need to admire the building from the outside.
+While impressive, the main University of Salamanca entrance has steep steps.
+So, wheelchair users can only admire the building from the outside.

 The Art Nouveau Museum offers around 2,500 decorative art pieces ranging from the last part of the 19th century to the beginning of the 20th century.

-Even people who aren’t museum buffs will be able to appreciate many of the pieces, as this museum is a more visually engaging kind of experience rather than the kind where you read huge blocks of text you sometimes find at museums.
+Even people who aren’t museum buffs will be able to appreciate many of the pieces.
+It offers a visually engaging experience without the huge blocks of text you sometimes find at museums.

 The Art Nouveau Museum is wheelchair accessible, thanks to ramps and an elevator that serves the first and second floors.

 Like so many cities in Spain, Salamanca has a convent.
-The Convento de San Esteban offers yet another beautiful piece of architecture to admire from the outside.
+The Convento de San Esteban is yet another beautiful piece of architecture to admire from the outside.

-Once you’ve soaked in the beauty of the convent from the plaza in front of it, make sure to take a peek inside.
+Once you’ve soaked in the beauty of the convent from the plaza in front of it, take a peek inside.

 Salamanca’s Convento de San Esteban offers wheelchair accessibility on the first floor.
-Once you get inside the convent, you’ll be able to bypass the ticket booth since wheelchair users visit for free.
+Once you enter the convent, you can bypass the ticket booth—they waive the entrance fee for wheelchair users.

 From there, you’ll pass through the courtyard.
-But first, you’ll need to put down the portable wooden ramp that’ll be resting against a nearby door.
+But first, someone must put down the portable wooden ramp that rests against the adjacent door.

-Once out in the courtyard area, you can roll around the square which varies in terrain from uneven stone slabs to perfectly smooth, more modern flooring.
+Once out in the courtyard area, you can explore the area, which varies in terrain from uneven stone slabs to smooth, more modern flooring.

-The courtyard is small, so it won’t take long to visit, but we recommend it.
+The courtyard is small, so it won’t take long to visit, but I recommend it.

-If the thought of shopping on a trip to a historical city makes you cringe, we get it.
+If the thought of shopping on a trip to a historical city makes you cringe, I get it.
 Feel free to move to the next point.

-However, for lovers of shopping or if you’re looking for something to do to fill your time, taking a stroll down Calle Torro is a great option.
+But if you’re a shopaholic or looking to pass some spare time before your train departs, taking a stroll down Calle Torro is a great option.

-For starters, it has a lovely smooth surface.
-Also, many of the restaurants and shops along it are wheelchair accessible.
+Calle Torro has smooth, flat pedestrian streets.
+Many of the restaurants and shops along it are wheelchair accessible.

 Even if you’re not inclined to go on a shopping spree, Calle Torro is pretty to look at since there are a fair amount of old buildings scattered among the more modern shops.

-In addition to this, the “menús” all come with bread and a drink of your choice- wine, beer, or water.
+In addition, the “menús” all come with bread and a drink of your choice- wine, beer, or water.
 Some places even offer sangria.

-In any case, we highly recommend choosing from the array of accessible outdoor seating you’ll find in Salamanca’s historical center so that you can enjoy this Spanish experience to the fullest.
+You’ll find an array of accessible outdoor seating at the restaurants in Salamanca’s historical center to enjoy this Spanish experience to the fullest.

-Salamanca is by far one of our favorite wheelchair accessible day trips from Madrid.
-Well adapted streets, friendly locals, and delicious food make it an easy decision.
+Salamanca is by far one of the best wheelchair accessible day trips from Madrid.
+Well-adapted streets, friendly locals, and delicious food make it a great choice.

 Have you been to Salamanca?
-Tell us about your experience, tips, and favorite accessible places in the comments section.
-If you have questions about wheelchair travel to Salamanca, let us know and we’ll try to help.
+I’d love to hear about your experience, tips, and favorite accessible places in the comments section.

 Laura has been wandering the globe for over a decade.
 She’s an early bird and backpacker at heart and can often be spotted with a dog or ten that she’s befriended along the way.
 Much of the content Laura writes on A Piece of Travel includes details on wheelchair accessibility, with the support of her brother-in-law and sister.
 You can learn about their accessibility endeavors here.